nardisync/nardisync/README.md

 <img align="left" width="42%"  src="https://github-readme-stats.vercel.app/api/top-langs/?username=nardisync&layout=compact&theme=radical" />
 <br clear="left"><br>

-I love to working on my projects and, in this page, you will find some repositorys that I have created for various tests or researches, and repositorys that I'm currently working on for personal use.
+I enjoy working on various projects and, on this page, you will find some repositories I have created for various tests, or research, and repositories I am currently working on for personal projects.

 ## Some things about me :